zppratt/salesapp-java/README.md

 # Customer Database App

 This Java application demonstrates basic CRUD operations (Create, Read, Update, Delete) on a `Customer` entity in a PostgreSQL database.
-The application uses JDBC for database connectivity.
+The application uses JDBC for database connectivity, Spark Java for building RESTful APIs, and GSON for JSON serialization.

 ## Setup